-Most cinquain poems use a single, 22-syllable stanza.
-Sometimes stanzas are combined into longer works.
+Most cinquain poems use a single, 22-syllable stanza, but sometimes stanzas are combined into longer works.
 A cinquain consists of five lines.
 The first line has two syllables.
 The second line has four syllables.
 The third line has six syllables.
 The fourth line has eight syllables.
 The final line ends with two syllables:

 - Write in iambs.
 Iambs are two syllable groupings.
 The first syllable is unstressed.
 The second syllable is stressed.
 For Example: i DRANK she SMILED we TALKED i THOUGHT.
 For the last line of the poem both syllables should be stressed, NICE BAR.

 - Write about a noun.
 Cinquains are too brief to be about complex subjects.
 Pick something concrete.

 - Don’t try to make each line complete or a single thought.
 Each line should flow into the next.
 Otherwise, the poem will sound static.

 - Cinquains work best if you avoid adjectives and adverbs.
 Focus on nouns and verbs.

 - Build toward a climax.
 The last line should conclusion earlier thoughts.
 Often, the conclusion has a surprise or turn.

 Line 1: Title Noun.